Skip to content

 Click Save.

-Double-check the Account Name, Bank Name, Last 4 Digits, and Account Type before clicking Save.
+Double-check the Account Name, Bank Name, Last 4 Digits, and Account Type when you create or edit an account.

 Multiple accounts